Riverscapes/arcGNAT/Centerline-Tool.md

 If checked, deletes temporary processing files after the tool completes.

-### Geoprocessing Environments

-* It is recommended to run this tool using 64-bit python geoprocessing.
-* Disable Z and M geometry in the Shape field if topology errors are encountered.
-* Specify a scratch workspace to save/review intermediate temporary files.
+##Outputs

+**Output Centerline Feature Class**

+Polyline feature class representing the valley bottom centerline.

 ### Reviewing the output

 Check for erroneous spatial features,  including:

 1. Extraneous centerlines, usually short spurs.
-2. Centerlines that do not follow the entire valley
+2. Centerlines that do not follow the entire valley.

 ## Technical Background
-### Troubleshooting and Potential Issues##
+### Troubleshooting and Potential Issues###
 Centerline may include bends at the end of some valleys.

 ### References and Resources